 On the 10th anniversary of Gregory Peck's death – and just days before we celebrate Father’s Day – we focus on the fatherly role that was the jewel in the crown of his career.
-Originally published June 2012.

-.
+Though Gregory Peck appeared in dozens of movies over the course of his half-century Hollywood career, there’s one role that stands out: his portrayal of Atticus Finch in To Kill a Mockingbird.
 Peck earned an Oscar for playing the small-town lawyer and father, and he has inspired generations of lawyers, civil rights crusaders, and fathers to be the best they can be.

 In this file photo, Gregory Peck is shown as attorney Atticus Finch, a small-town Southern lawyer who defends a black man accused of rape, in a scene from the 1962 movie "To Kill a Mockingbird."
 The film is among the American Film Institute's best courtroom drama movies.
 (AP Photo)